-As the summer begins to come to a close and this weekend offering the last opportunity for a bank holiday weekend getaway until Christmas, there are several wonderful destinations to entice for a last minute escape.
+As the summer begins to come to a close and this weekend offering the last opportunity for a bank holiday weekend getaway until Christmas, there are several wonderful destinations to entice for a last minute private jet escape.

 Catch the action in Spa